-The corpus callosum connects the left side of the brain to the right side, each side being known as a hemisphere.
-The connection allows information to pass between the two halves.
+The corpus callosum connects the left side of the brain to the right side, known as hemispheres.
+This connection allows information to pass between the two halves.

 Corpus callosum is Latin for “tough body,” and the corpus callosum is the largest connective pathway in the brain, being made up of more than 200 million nerve fibers.

 Very occasionally, a person will be born without a corpus callosum.
 This is known as agenesis of the corpus callosum, and it causes a wide variety of physical and behavioral symptoms.

 Each side of the brain controls movement and feeling in the opposite half of the body.
 The hemispheres also process information, such as language.

 Therefore, physical coordination and taking in complex information requires both sides of the brain to work together.
 The corpus callosum acts as the connector.

 The corpus callosum sits in the center of the brain, measures around 10 centimeters (cm) in length, and is shaped like the letter “C.”

 Typically, the corpus callosum will form in the brain between 12 and 16 weeks after conception and near the end of the first trimester of pregnancy.